This post may include affiliate links. Thank you for your support.

 - Fresh Lime Juice: If you have fully prepared the shredded beef and find it to be too spicy, add a liberal amount of fresh lime juice.
 Acid does wonders for balancing out the spiciness.

-What cut of beef is best for beef barbacoa?
+What cut of beef is best for barbacoa?

 Best meat for barbacoa

-- Chuck Roast: Beef chuck roast, which can also be labeled as chuck pot roast, shoulder roast, chuck eye roast or arm chuck, is one of the most common cuts of beef for preparing barbacoa!
-This cut is taken from the shoulder area of the cow and contains a good amount of marbling (or fat), which creates ultra-tender beef, perfect for shredding!
-I personally use this cut when making barbacoa as it’s easy to find!
+- Chuck Roast: Beef chuck roast, which can also be labeled as chuck pot roast, shoulder roast, chuck eye roast or arm chuck, is one of the most common cuts of beef for preparing barbacoa.
+This cut is taken from the shoulder area of the cow and contains a good amount of marbling (or fat), which creates ultra-tender beef, perfect for shredding and pulling.
+I personally use this cut when making barbacoa as it’s easy to find.
 Tip: This slow cooker barbacoa recipe calls for approximately 4 pounds of boneless beef.
-If you can’t find a single roast that large at the store, you can use two smaller roasts instead!
+If you can’t find a single roast that large at the store, you can use two smaller roasts instead.

 Other cuts of beef